 Callejon del Chorro, La Habana Vieja (Old Havana), La Habana, Cuba

 Cool space with a printmaking workshop you can tour, mini gallery, and a print shop.
-Very cool work by Cuban artists
+Very unique and quality work by Cuban artists.

 +53 7 8630206